 Learning how to put a tent together is an important step before you leave for camp.
-If you have just purchased a tent, for example, do take the time to put it up in your backyard before you go camping.
+If you have just purchased a tent, for example, it's a great idea to take the time to put it up in your backyard before you go camping.

 The Basics on How to Put a Tent Together

 Every tent is a bit different from the next one.
-However, there are some common traits found in putting up a tent across the board.
-Putting a tent up is also called pitching the tent.
-Learning to build a tent is a useful skill.
+However, there are some common traits found across the board when putting up a tent.
+Setting up a tent is also called pitching the tent.
 The following steps will help you to build your tent, though you should follow any directions provided by the tent manufacturer first, if possible.

 Before doing anything else, remove all items from the package the tent arrives in.
 It is critical to take the time to ensure that all pieces of the tent assembly are available to you.
 This generally includes several poles and a large sheet such as a tarp made of plastic or cloth.
-Some tents also come with a fly, which is an additional tarp that will stretch over the top of the tent to protect it.
+Some tents also come with a fly, which is an additional tarp that stretches over the top of the tent to protect it from moisture.

-The poles will form the frame of the tent.
+The poles form the frame of the tent.
 Each tent has a unique shape, which is why it is helpful to read the directions provided with the tent.
 You need to know the shape of the tent to be able to fit the poles together.
-Some are cone shaped others are domes, house style or even pyramid shaped tents.
+Some are cone-shaped, while others are dome-shaped, house style or even pyramid-shaped tents.

-The poles will fit within each other snugly but you should not have to force them unless they are bent.
-Some will lock into place while others just fit snugly together.
+The poles fit within each other snugly.
+You should not have to force them unless they are bent.
+Some will lock into place, while others just fit snugly together.
 Construct the tent frame as much as is possible.

 Some tents come with a fly, which is a large tarp that is placed over the top of the tent after it has been constructed.
-The fly keeps rain off the tent itself, adding a layer of protection to the tent and to you when you sleep inside.
-To attach the fly, simply connect the fly tarp at the points on the tent where there are attachments located.
+The fly keeps rain off the tent, adding a layer of protection .
+To attach the fly, simply connect the fly tarp at the points on the tent where attachments are located.
 The fly forms a tight covering several inches over the top of the tent itself.

 Tips for Building a Tent

 When you learn how to put a tent together, you will find that the practice is simpler when you are constructing it rather than reading how to do it.
-The following tips can help ensure that the tent is correctly up.
+The following tips can help ensure the tent is set up correctly.

 - A tent may or may not have several compartments within it.
 If it does have added "rooms" within the main tent, there may be additional framing to do once the outside frame is in place.